Andrew Phung

 Andrew Phung (born January 26, 1984) is a Canadian actor, improviser, and comedian.
-He played Kimchee Han on the CBC Television sitcom Kim's Convenience. a role for which he was a five-time Canadian Screen Award winner for Best Supporting Actor in a Comedy Series.
-He is also the co-creator of the sitcom Run the Burbs. on which he plays Andrew Pham.
+He played Kimchee Han on the CBC Television sitcom Kim's Convenience, a role for which he was a five-time Canadian Screen Award winner for Best Supporting Actor in a Comedy Series.
+He is also the co-creator of the sitcom Run the Burbs, on which he plays Andrew Pham.

 Background

 Andrew Phung was born and raised in Calgary, Alberta, and attended Bishop McNally High School.
 Phung's father is of Chinese descent; his mother is Vietnamese.
 He joined the Loose Moose Theatre Company when he was sixteen years old.
 As of 2020, he is a senior ensemble performer and instructor with the theatre.
 He studied economics at the University of Calgary. and worked as a non-profit director before pursuing acting.

 Career

 In 2008, Phung joined the comedy group Sciencebear, which created and produced comedic shorts.
 In 2009, they produced the film Sketch on a $100 budget, and submitted it to the 2010 Calgary International Film Festival.

 In 2009, Phung was named one of Calgary's Top 40 under 40 by Avenue Magazine.
 That same year, he was a featured cast member on the television series Drafted on the Score Television Network.

 Phung is the co-creator of the hit improvised comedy shows Past your Bedtime, Northeast: The Show, and Kill Hard.

 From 2015 to 2016, Phung co-wrote and starred in two seasons of Cowtown, a sketch comedy series produced by Nur Films and Telus Optik.

 From 2016 through 2021, Phung played the role of Kimchee in the CBC Television sitcom Kim's Convenience.
 He won Canadian Screen Awards for Canadian Screen Award for Best Supporting Actor in a Comedy Series at the 5th Canadian Screen Awards in 2017, the 6th Canadian Screen Awards in 2018, and the 8th Canadian Screen Awards in 2020.
 In March 2021, it was announced that despite being renewed to a 6th season, Kim's Convenience would be ending after five seasons due to the departure of the show runners.

 Post-Kim's Convenience, Phung stars in the lead role on Run the Burbs for CBC, for which he is a co-creator.

 Phung won two awards at the 9th Canadian Screen Awards in 2021: his fourth award for Best Supporting Actor in a Comedy Series, for Kim's Convenience, and Best Host on a Web Program or Series for his role as host of the 2019 Canadian Improv Games.

+He is slated to host the 14th Canadian Screen Awards in 2026.